-At Newton Flotman are proud to be an inclusive school where we work together to challenge, inspire and motivate all children to become successful, confident and caring citizens of our diverse world.
+At Newton Flotman are proud to be an inclusive academy where we work together to challenge, inspire and motivate all children to become successful, confident and caring citizens of our diverse world.
 We work together to create a happy environment where all members of the school community feel safe, can enjoy, achieve and make a positive contribution to the school and the wider community.

 We promote a culture where pupils are happy, believe that they can succeed, take responsibility for their learning, set targets for their own achievement and develop as independent learners.